2015 Navy Midshipmen football team

 The 2015 Navy Midshipmen football team represented the United States Naval Academy in the 2015 NCAA Division I FBS football season.
 The Midshipmen were led by eighth-year head coach Ken Niumatalolo and played their home games at Navy–Marine Corps Memorial Stadium.
 The Midshipmen competed as a member of the Western Division of the American Athletic Conference, and were first year members of the conference.
 In their entire football history, this was the first season that Navy did not compete as an Independent.
 They finished the season 11–2, 7–1 in American Athletic play to finish in a tie for the Western Division title with Houston.
 However, due to their head-to-head loss to Houston, they did not represent the Western Division in the American Championship.
 They were invited to the Military Bowl where they defeated Pittsburgh.

 Before the season

-Previous season

-The Navy Midshipmen began the 2014 season with a loss over #6 ranked Ohio State, but won two in a row defeating Temple and Texas State.
-However, they suffered three consecutive losses to Rutgers and Western Kentucky, along with rival Air Force.
-They rebounded by beating VMI and San Jose State, before falling to #10 ranked rival Notre Dame.
-Navy ended their season with three victories over Georgia Southern, South Alabama, and military rival Army in the 115th Army–Navy Game, their 13th consecutive victory over Army.
-The Midshipmen finished the regular season with a 7–5 record.
-This earned the Midshipmen an invitation to the 2014 Poinsettia Bowl, their 11th bowl game in a row, in which they beat the 7–5 San Diego State Aztecs 17–16.

 Spring practices

 Navy held spring practices during March and April 2015.